 - Excessive barking or vocalizing

-5 Ways to Help Your Pet's Anxiety
+5 Ways to Help an Anxious Pet

 If your pet is diagnosed with anxiety, there are a variety of treatment options you can explore.
 Your vet will have the best understanding of your pet's current health and which treatment option will work best, so it's important to chat with them before starting any treatment plan.